wurmlab/genomicscourse/2017/practicals/reference_genome/assembly.md

 Unfortunately, with many of the simple metrics, it is difficult to determine whether the assembler did things correctly, or just haphazardly stuck lots of reads together!

 We probably have other prior information about what to expect in this genome.
 For example:
- 1. If we have a reference assembly from a no-too-distant relative, we could expect large parts of genome to be organised in the same order, i.e., synteny.
+ 1. If we have a reference assembly from a not-too-distant relative, we could expect large parts of genome to be organised in the same order, i.e., synteny.
  2. If we independently created a transcriptome assembly, we can expect  the exons making up each transcript to map sequentially onto the genome (see [TGNet](http://github.com/ksanao/TGNet) for an implementation).
  3. We can expect the different scaffolds in the genome to have a unimodal distribution in sequence read coverage.
 Similarly, one can expect GC% to be unimodally distributed among scaffolds.
 Using this idea, the [Blobology](https://github.com/sujaikumar/assemblage) approach determined that evidence of foreign sequences in Tardigrades is largely due to extensive contamination rather than extensive horizontal gene transfer [Koutsovoulos et al 2016](http://www.pnas.org/content/113/18/5053).
  4. We can expect different patterns of gene content and structure between eukaryotes and prokaryotes.